 Australia is tasked with overcoming the growing skills gap as industry growth escalates.
 Australia boasts some of the best educational systems in the world and in response to the industry demand, cyber security courses are being incorporated in various curriculums.
 The future of the Australian cyber security industry depends on closing the growing skills gap in order to achieve economic success.

 Acquiring cyber security skills will open a number of doors to expand your career prospects.
 There are a lot of vacant positions due to the cyber security skills gap in Australia.
 With cyber security forecasted to be a fundamental base for every sector in the Australian job market, the career opportunities are limitless.

-Institute of Data Career Consultants have the tools and information to get your cyber security career into motion.
-If you are considering to expand your career prospects in cyber security, book a consultation with an Institute of Data Career Consultant now.
-Click here to schedule a call or learn more about our accelerated cyber security training program here.
+If you are considering expanding your career prospects in cyber security, book a consultation with an Institute of Data Career Consultant today.
+Click here to schedule a call or learn more about our accelerated cyber security training programs here.